publiclab/image-sequencer/README.md

 * produces a legible trail of operations, to "show your work" for evidential, educational, or reproducibility reasons
 * makes the creation of new tools or "modules" simpler -- each must accept an input image, and produce an output image
 * allows many images to be run through the same sequence of steps
-* works identically in the browser, on Node.js, and on the commandline
+* works identically in the browser, on Node.js, and on the command line

 ![workflow diagram](https://raw.githubusercontent.com/publiclab/image-sequencer/master/examples/images/diagram-workflows.png)